willem-klok/willem-klok.github.io/_summaries/2022-12-27-the-power-of-now.md

 ---
-layout: post
+title: "The Power of Now"
-title: "The Power of Now - book summary"
+collection: summaries
-author: "Willem Klok"
+date: 2022-12-27
-categories: summaries
+tags: [mindfulness,book]
-tags: [mindfullness,book]
+type: "book summary"
 ---

 ## You are not your mind